DSU Fall by-ELECTION 2024

 4. Record all the social media pages and handles you will be using to campaign using this template.

-7. When nominations are open (between Jan.
-29th and Feb.
-9th), submit your completed spreadsheets (2-3 in total) and the rest of your nomination information through the online Nomination Form.
+6. When nominations are open (between October 4th-18th), submit your completed spreadsheets (2-3 in total) and the rest of your nomination information through the online Nomination Form.
 The link to the Nominations Form will be posted when nominations open.
 In addition to uploading your completed spreadsheets, you will be asked for your: name, pronouns, B00, Dal email address, program/major/year of study, and confirmation that you have read Bylaw 9 and the Elections and Referenda Policy.

 After you submit your nomination, you will also be required to attend the All Candidates Meeting and Anti-Oppression Training, submit a Candidate Questionnaire and, of course, campaign!

-The All-Candidates Meeting will be held from 6-8pm on February 16th and the Candidate Questionnaire is due at 12 noon on February 28th.
-Campaigning begins March 1st.
+The All-Candidates Meeting will be held on October 21st and the Candidate Questionnaire is due at 12 noon on October 21st.
+Campaigning begins October 22nd.

 ▼ What are the important election dates and deadlines?